Send email with formula

 mailto:aya@aa.com?cc=bb@bb.com&subject=subject&body=body

-Because the mailto link use several pieces of information, it must be assembled with concatenation.
+Because the mailto link uses several pieces of information, it must be assembled with concatenation.

 Empty mailto parameters

 For the sake of simplicity, the formula above does not try to exclude empty parameters from the final result.
-In quick testing with Gmail and Outlook, missing parameters seem to be handled ignored gracefully.
-The behavior of other email applications may vary.
+In quick testing with Gmail and Outlook, missing parameters seem to be ignored gracefully.
+The behavior in other email applications may vary.